usnistgov/FIPS201/_Appendix/glossary.md

 requesting access with those previously proven and stored in the PIV Card or system and associated with the identity being claimed.

-Interoperability
-: For the purposes of this Standard, interoperability allows any government facility or information system, regardless of the issuer, to verify a cardholder's identity using the PIV Card or derived PIV credentials.

 Issuer
 : The organization that is issuing the PIV Card to an applicant.
 Typically this is an organization for which the applicant is working.